zcash/zcash/contrib/docker/README.md

 This is an example Dockerfile to run the zcashd daemon in a containerized Debian base OS.
 The image pulls the apt package built by Electric Coin Company.

-The output of building this image should be accessible at https://hub.docker.com/repository/docker/electriccoinco/zcashd
+The output of building this image should be accessible at https://hub.docker.com/r/electriccoinco/zcashd

 ## Defaults

 The image will run as a non-root user, `zcashd` with uid `2001`.
-When mapping volumes from the host into the container, these permissions must be used, or rebuilt the image with your custom values.
+When mapping volumes from the host into the container, these permissions must be used, or rebuild the image with your custom values.

 ## Run time configuration

 The goal is to follow the default zcashd startup behavior as closely as possible.

-At startup, the image will execute the [./entrpoint.sh](./entrypoint) script.
-This script use environmental variables to configure the command line parameters, do a little house cleaning, and start zcashd.
+At startup, the image will execute the [./entrypoint.sh](./entrypoint.sh) script.
+This script uses environmental variables to configure the command line parameters, do a little house cleaning, and start zcashd.

 ### Available environment variables